National Parks

 Native American History

 Around 1200 BCE, mineral mining began in Mammoth Caves, primarily gypsum.
-During this period, archelogists found artifacts like torches, petroglyphs and pictographs.
+During this period, archaeologists found artifacts like torches, petroglyphs and pictographs.

-The seven modern nations of the Southeast Woodlands are consulted when additional artifacts are found.
-They are the Cherokee Nation, the Eastern Band of Cherokee Indians, United Keetoowah Band of Cherokee, the Shawnee People, Eastern Shawnee of Oklahoma, the Absentee Shawnee and the Chickasaw Nation.
+When additional artifacts are found, the seven modern nations of the Southeast Woodlands are consulted.
+They are the Cherokee Nation, the Eastern Band of Cherokee Indians, the United Keetoowah Band of Cherokee, the Shawnee People, the Eastern Shawnee of Oklahoma, the Absentee Shawnee and the Chickasaw Nation.

 African American History

 Mining continued into the 18th century in which ingredients for gunpowder were harvested from Mammoth Cave.
-After the Civil War, several men explored the cave further and went on to be local guides as interest in the cave grew.
+After the Civil War, several men explored the cave further and became local guides as interest in the cave grew.

 Stephen Bishop and brothers Mat Bransford and Nick Bransford developed routes through Mammoth Cave.
-The descendants of the brothers led tours until the cave became a national park.
+The brothers’ descendants led tours until the cave became a national park.

 The Civilian Conservation Corps

-At Mammoth Cave, four CCC camps developed the park, including Camp #1 where Bransford descendants worked with other men from across the country.
-During the CCC tenure, they built many of the buildings still in use today, as well as planted 1 million trees and constructed and improved 24 miles of trails inside the cave, like the Frozen Niagara entrance.
+Four CCC camps developed the park at Mammoth Cave, including Camp #1, where Bransford descendants worked with other men from across the country.
+During the CCC tenure, they built many of the buildings still in use today, planted 1 million trees and constructed and improved 24 miles of trails inside the cave, like the Frozen Niagara entrance.

 Diamond Digging at Crater of Diamonds State Park in Arkansas